 Doma is indeed a brave woman, who, despite being single and 65, dared to do what her entire community was hesitant to try.

-At a handover ceremony, the ward president credited Doma for her courage.
+At a handover ceremony, the ward chairperson credited Doma for her courage.
 “Hats off Doma,” he said.
 “I hope others affected by the earthquake will retrofit their traditional homes and keep the Nepali heritage alive.
 If this is not done, even the villages of Nepal would be full of concrete.”